Build Explosiveness & a Strong Grip with the Dumbbell Snatch!

 - Grip Strength Challenge – Barbell Snatch

 - The Kettlebell Bottoms Up Press

 - Barbell Snatch Submissions

 This entry was posted on Tuesday, May 10th, 2011 at 10:11 am and is filed under feats of strength, grip hand forearm training for sports, grip strength competition contest, how to improve grip strength, old strongman feats of strength, strongman feats.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 2 Responses to “Build Explosiveness & a Strong Grip with the Dumbbell Snatch!”